 Their targeted interventions often result in profound improvements in efficiency and effectiveness, though they may not address as broad a spectrum of issues as consulting firms.

-When Stealth Agents decide between a consulting firm vs management consultant, they carefully assess several critical factors to align with their strategic objectives.
+When Stealth Agents decide between a consulting firm vs. a management consultant, they carefully assess several critical factors to align with their strategic objectives.

 They start by evaluating the scope of their needs—if the requirements span multiple business functions, a consulting firm with diverse services is often preferable.